the-crypt-keeper/can-ai-code/README.md

 ### Prepare: humaneval

-* `humaneval.py` - Applies templates to humaneval interview suite turning them into prompts suitable for interview
+Use `humaneval.py --template` to apply templates to humaneval interview suite turning them into prompts suitable for interview.

+See `humaneval/Vicuna-1p1-HumanEval.txt` for an example template, the format is different then internal tests.

 ### Interview: Common